Last Updated on January 25, 2023 by brewthatcoffee

 Difference: Proffee Vs. Protein Shake

 The second difference is the caffeine content.
-A protein shake made with water or milk will have no caffeine in it.
+A protein shake with water or milk will have no caffeine.
 On the other hand, a Proffee can have moderate amounts of caffeine if you use brewed coffee or high amounts of caffeine if you use espresso shots.

 Best Protein for Making Proffee